jefische/web-development-coursera/README.md

 &amp; is &
 &copy; is the copyright symbol (small c with a circle around it) &nbsp; is a non-breaking space (for keeping text together and not wrapping if window is resized)

+auto-close tags in Sublime with Alt + .